 Texas Hold’em History: How the Game Became a Poker Sensation

 The origin of Texas Holdem is unclear.
-The legislature of Texas says that the game started in Robstown, Texas, in the early 1900s.
+Some say the game started in Robstown, Texas, in the early 1900s.
 Another claim suggests that T. Blondie Forbes, a gambler, created it in the 1920s.
 Even players have their own story.
 Johnny Moss first saw it in Dallas in 1926, while Doyle Brunson knew it as “Hold Me Darling” in Texas in the 1950s.
-Some of the additional interesting facts about the history of the game are as follows:

 What’s the Objective of Texas Hold’em?
 Understanding the Basics